cibinjoseph/KatzPlotkin/README.md

 # KatzPlotkin
 This is an archive of the fixed-format Fortran programs provided by Joseph Katz and Allen Plotkin in their book titled [Low-Speed Aerodynamics](https://doi.org/10.1017/CBO9780511810329).
-The authors reserve all rights to the code and these programs are transcribed verbatim for ease of use solely for educational purposes.
+The authors of the book reserve all rights to the code and these programs are transcribed verbatim for ease of use solely for educational purposes.
 This project is currently a work in progress.

 ## Directory structure